The Walter Cronkite Awards

 How is the Brooks Jackson Prize different from the Cronkite Awards?

-The Brooks Jackson Prize is a separate award given to an entry that demonstrates how fact-checking can be institutionalized within the format of a program or the news schedule of a station.
+The Brooks Jackson Prize is a separate award given to an entry that demonstrates how fact-checking can be a regular and recurring part of a program from a station, network or media organization.
 That is, the reel must show that:

 • Fact-checking is not a one-off.
 Instead, fact-checking segments recur, and they are characterized or featured as fact-checking.